timshell/timshell.github.io/_posts/2017-08-07-reflections-on-a-year-abroad.markdown

 tags: [study abroad, England, Oxford, immigration, immigrant]
 ---

-Last May, I impulsive decided to study abroad in England for a whole year.
+Last May, I impulsively decided to study abroad in England for a whole year.
 I never even truly considered doing so until a week before I had to make my decision.
 Thankfully, I pushed myself outside of my comfort zone and went for it.
 Below is a scattering array of reflections of the whole experience.

 At my college were a cohort of study abroad students, most of them from America.
 Given that we were in similar situations, we bonded quickly - we could talk about our previous years in college, funny British words, and all the political drama that defined the past academic year.